raviraushanweb/NodeJs-notes/console.md

    - console.trace(): Outputs a stack trace to the console at the point where this method was called.
 Useful for debugging.
    - console.clear(): Clears the console if the environment allows it.
 This method is not guaranteed to work in all environments.

+## Use-cases of the console module in Node.js:

+1. Debugging: Use `console.log()`, `console.error()`, `console.warn()`, and `console.debug()` to output messages, helping you identify issues and track your application's flow.

+2. Measuring performance: With `console.time()` and `console.timeEnd()`, you can measure the time it takes to execute a specific block of code or function, making it easier to identify performance bottlenecks.

+3. Tracking function calls: Utilize `console.count()` to count and log the number of times a function is called, which can help detect unexpected behavior or loops.

+4. Validating conditions: Employ `console.assert()` to test if a condition is true and log an error message if it fails.
+This can help validate assumptions and ensure the correct application flow.

+5. Inspecting objects: Use `console.dir()` to display an object's properties in a readable format.
+This method is helpful when you want to explore an object's structure and values.

+6. Displaying tabular data: The `console.table()` method allows you to output data in a table format, making it more readable and easier to analyze.

+7. Organizing log output: Create nested groups using `console.group()`, `console.groupCollapsed()`, and `console.groupEnd()` to improve log readability and organization.

+8. Capturing stack traces: When debugging, `console.trace()` outputs a stack trace at the point where it's called, providing more context on the call stack and helping you identify the root cause of issues.

+9. Custom logging: By creating a custom console with the `console.Console` class, you can define your own output streams (stdout and stderr) and modify the console's behavior to suit your needs.

+10. Clearing the console: In some environments, `console.clear()` can be used to clear the console, providing a cleaner workspace for further debugging and logging.